raquelmsmith/rms-portfolio/src/content/2023-06-04_doing-extra.md

 I think - and I recognize that this sounds conceited - but I think that it is my willingness to do a little something extra that most others aren't willing to do.
 I'll spend time learning how to code at night instead of watching a TV show.
 I'll offer to head up a new project at work to get some skills I need.
 I'll put up not just one but _two_ pull requests to get more eyes on my job application (this worked at PostHog, FWIW).

 Yet another part of me whispers that my inherent privilege has _allowed_ me to do extra.
-I've never had to work to jobs to support an extended family.
+I've never had to work two jobs to support an extended family.
 My parents paid for my education.
 I've always had the means to buy a computer that I can use to learn to code.

 I think both might be correct.
 All I can do about my privilege is recognize it.
 But there's a lot I can do about the former - my willingness to do extra.